Graham Norton: Other activities

 In January 2009, Norton made his West End stage debut in a revival of La Cage Aux Folles at the Playhouse Theatre.
 In 2009, Norton was the host of the comedy game-show Most Popular on US cable television channel WE tv.

 Norton wrote an advice column in The Daily Telegraph newspaper from 2006 to 2018.
 In October 2010, his columns were made into a book entitled Ask Graham, published by John Blake Publishing.
 In late 2018, Norton stood down from the role and the newspaper found a replacement as their agony aunt in Richard Madeley.

 In 2016, Norton published his debut novel Holding, published by Hodder & Stoughton, about a murder in an Irish rural community.
-Norton won Popular Fiction Book of the Year award for Holding in the Bord Gais Energy Irish Book Awards 2016.
-In 2022, an adaptation of the book, directed by Kathy Burke, aired on ITV.
+Holding won Popular Fiction Book of the Year in the Bord Gais Energy Irish Book Awards 2016.
+In 2022, an adaptation of the book for television, directed by Kathy Burke, aired on ITV.

 On 7 March 2013, Norton broke the Guinness World Record for "Most Questions Asked on a TV Chat Show" on Comic Relief's Big Chat, which raised £1.02 million.

 In 2014, Norton criticised the decision by Irish broadcaster RTÉ to settle out of court with opponents of gay marriage who claimed they had been defamed in an edition of the Saturday Night Show.

 In 2014, Norton publicly backed "Hacked Off" and its campaign toward UK press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable".

 In October 2014, Norton released his second memoir, The Life and Loves of a He-Devil.
 It won in the Non-Fiction Book of the Year category at the 2014 Irish Book Awards.
 Also in 2014, he was named in the top 10 on the World Pride Power list.

 Norton has a shareholding of two per cent in New Zealand winery Invivo Wines.
 Norton has his own wine range in collaboration with Invivo, the first wine was first released in 2014.

 In July 2015, the Bishop of Cork, Paul Colton, hosted an evening with Norton involving 90 minutes of interview, questions, and answers with an audience of more than 400 people.
 The event, part of the West Cork Literary Festival, was sold out.

 On 9 October 2020, Norton announced via Twitter he had been cast as the voice of Moonwind, a spiritual sign twirler, in the Disney/Pixar animated feature Soul, starring Jamie Foxx and Tina Fey.